CU-CloudCollab/aws-manage-lifecycles/README.md

 **Test your configuration**

-1. Tag a few EC2 instances with "lifecycle-policy" tags.
+1. Tag a few running EC2 instances with "lifecycle-policy" tags.
   * E.g., start some new instances and give them a policies like:
     * "lifecycle-policy=limit-stop:0"
     * "lifecycle-policy=limit-email:0;yourself@example.com"